mltframework/mlt_web/plugins/ProducerAvformat.md

 title: Audio index
 description:
-Choose the index of audio stream to use (-1 is off).
+Choose the absolute stream index of audio stream to use (-1 is off).
 When this value is equal to the maximum size of a 32-bit signed integer or the string &quot;all&quot; then all audio tracks are coalesced into a bundle of channels on one audio track.
+type: integer
+readonly: no
+required: no
+minimum: -1
+default: 0
+widget: spinner

+### astream

+title: Audio Stream
+description:
+Choose the relative stream index (n-th) of audio to use (-1 is off).
+When this value is equal to the maximum size of a 32-bit signed integer or the string &quot;all&quot; then all audio tracks are coalesced into a bundle of channels on one audio track.
+This property has a higher priority than audio_index.
 type: integer
 readonly: no
 required: no